 All necessary files have been uploaded, and contain:

-• Manuscript typed, double spaced; margins aligned left
+• Manuscript typed, double spaced; margins aligned left; all lines in manuscript are numbered consecutively using the line numbering function.

 • Title page with author name(s), credentials, institution, business address, telephone and fax numbers, and e-mail address